S2E/s2e-old/docs/ImageInstallation.rst

 * Disable fancy desktop themes.
 Windows has a GUI, which consumes resources.
 Disabling all visual effects will make program analysis faster.
 * Disable the screen saver.
-* Disable unnecessary services to save memory and speedup the guest.
+* Disable unnecessary services to save memory and speed up the guest.
 Services like file sharing, printing, wireless network configuration, or firewall are useless unless you want to test them in S2E.